nullscreen/yt/README.md

 * retrieve data about live-streaming videos
 * retrieve the advertising options of a video
 * retrieve the HTML code of the video player
+* retrieve the file details of a video

 ```ruby
 # Videos can be initialized with ID or URL